Author: Tan Yeong Nam

 2. Validation of Computer Vision AI model

-Training alone is not enough.
-A child may have a superb memory and know each flashcard by heart without knowing the subject matter.
-The next step is validation.
-What a past year exam paper reveals about a student’s ability is what validation does to an AI model.
-During validation, we put the model through previously unseen data (“past years’ exam papers”).
-We will then compile the results.
+During validation, we give the model unseen data.
+For example, “past years’ exam papers”.
+We then compile the results.
 How well the child scores will give us a sign of how much he knows his subject beyond mere memory.
-If the model has high mAP (‘score’) for training but low mAP for validation, it is a sign that the model has not learnt and is memorising the ‘flashcard’.
+Say that the model has high mAP (‘score’) for training but low mAP for validation.
+This is a sign that the model has not learnt and is memorising the ‘flashcard’.
 In AI lingo, the model is not a generalised model.
 This meant that there is a need to have more training with different variations.
 Now, the entire cycle repeats itself.

 3. Testing of Computer Vision AI model